emascot/emascot.github.io/_posts/2016-08-17-introduction-to-git-using-sourcetree.markdown

 ## Install

-I wish I could just teach just command line Git but then pretty much 90% of people would quit right here.
+I wish I could just teach command line Git but then pretty much 90% of people would quit right here.
 So instead I will teach how to use my recommended software for Git and append the command line version for each step.
 The problem about Git software is that each software has a particular workflow.
 I recommend SourceTree because it works for both Windows and Mac and uses "[Git-flow](https://www.atlassian.com/git/tutorials/comparing-workflows/centralized-workflow)".

 [Download Source Tree Here](https://www.sourcetreeapp.com/)